async-aws/aws/docs/contribute/website.md

 - Write `AsyncAws` or `async-aws` to refer to the project.
 - Dont use "we" at any cost.
-- Try not to write "you"
+- Try not to write "you".
-- Define variables all variables to make examples executable.
+- Define all variables to make examples executable.
-- Use meaningful naming of variables and values.
-Avoid `foobar` and dummy values.
+- Use meaningful names of variables and values.
+Avoid "foobar" and other dummy values.
-- Write examples with  use `use` statements and don't use `<?php`
+- Write examples with  use `use` statements and don't use `<?php`.
 - Use input objects over arrays.
 - Use short variable names for clients.
-Ie `$lambda` over `$lambdaClient` and `$s3` over `$s3Client`
+Ie `$lambda` over `$lambdaClient` and `$s3` over `$s3Client`.

 ## Improving the website's appearance